dudeNumber4/database-migration/README.md

   a. _Multiple Branches_: If you create a branch, make some changes, update the database project, create another branch from that, make more changes, etc., your final generated script won't include changes you made in the first branch.
   b. _Merge/Rebase_: You create a branch, make some changes, merge/rebase onto another branch that has other changes, your final generated script will include changes already made in the other branch.
   c.
 The git hook for creation/cache only works if you create a new branch _and you've never created a branch by that name before_.
 I don't currently know of a way around this; the hook would have to be quite a bit smarter to account for it.
+  d.
+Note that, upon running `CommitDatabaseScripts`, the system will compare local database project state with local database state and warn the user if the two are not in sync.
 * If the generated script doesn't include changes you expected, here are your options:
   * Modify the generated script as necessary before running `CommitDatabaseScripts`.
   * Delete the generated script and write your own as an Ad-Hoc script.